June 12, 2012

 -New fully accessible public washrooms; the new washrooms would be conveniently located in the rotunda area.
 The larger washrooms would be fully accessible and would better accommodate the high volume of foot traffic through the station

--Improvement of the East entrance; the renovated entrance would have a wider, centered canopy, new and more welcoming landscaping and a sign tower that would clearly identify the entrance from a distance
+-Improvement of the East entrance; the renovated entrance would have a wider, centred canopy, new and more welcoming landscaping and a sign tower that would clearly identify the entrance from a distance

 -Rotunda refresh; the breathtaking rotunda is the main focus of Winnipeg Heritage station.
 The high dome would be cleaned, repaired and repainted, giving the station new life